-Soft Tin Cured Liquid Silicone Rubber for Mold Making
+Soft RTV-2 Tin Cure Silicone for Complex Mold Making

 soft pour-on brush-on 5-15 A condensation tin catalyst